zkemail/docusaurus/docs/generic-relayer/quickstart.md

 ### Deploy the Contracts

-You can deploy the contracts by running:
+You can build and deploy the contract by running:

 ```bash
 make deploy